HyprCandy/Hyprcandy/README.md

 Features :

-• Automatic idle-inhbitor activated when hyprpanel is not runnig whenever you want extra screen space since you won't be able to activate it through hyprpanel's idle-inhibitor button.
+• Automatic idle-inhbitor activated when hyprpanel is not running whenever you want extra screen space since you won't be able to activate it through hyprpanel's idle-inhibitor button.
 This is great for lighter resource usage while still being able to keep your device awake.

 • System-wide color generation for GTK and QT6 applications plus other Hyprland elements along with other other quality of life settings.